metiu19/Google-Calendar-Telegram-Bot/README.md

 ### You have to manually set:

-1. Google api:
 1. client ID
 2. client secret
-2. refresh token
+3. refresh token
-3. telegram bot token
+4. telegram bot token

 You have to put all of them inside a file called `tokens.json` using the this schema: